 6 High-Tech Tips for Keeping Warm This Winter

-Don’t Crank Up the Heat -
+Don’t Crank Up the Heat for Keeping Warm this Winter

 As temperatures begin to drop, consumers may soon have a lot more on their minds than the coming winter chill.
 Since 2010, many states have seen the cost of home heating oil rise by as much as 30% or more.
 Depending on where you live, a particularly glacial season could put a serious freeze on your budget.
 So instead of just cranking up the thermostat, check out these six alternative tools for keeping costs down and the heat up.
-Splurging on all of these high-tech solutions could cost you a pretty penny, but pick out one or two and your wallet may thank you come Spring.
+Splurging on all of these high-tech solutions could cost you a pretty penny, but pick out one or two, and your wallet may thank you come Spring.

 1. Cuddle up with a USB blanket.

-If you spend a lot of time at home on the computer, this USB heated blanket is perfect for keeping away the chills.
+If you spend a lot of time at home on the computer, this USB-heated blanket is perfect for keeping away the chills.
 It plugs into any USB port, comes with two cords and can be worn over the shoulders or across your lap.
 Just pour yourself a cup of tea and settle in.

 2. Keep your toes toasty with battery-powered heating socks.

-These super-cozy socks have a thin battery-powered heating element encased in the toe that won’t overheat, and are made out of “moisture-wicking” material to keep you toasty, not sweaty.
+These super-cozy socks have a thin battery-powered heating element encased in the toe that won’t overheat and are made out of “moisture-wicking” material to keep you toasty, not sweaty.

 3. Get efficient with a programmable thermostat.

 This one’s a no-brainer so if you don’t have one, get one.
 A programmable thermostat will automatically lower the temperature of your home at night or while you’re out and about, making the heat run less when you’re not actively using it.
-Avoid the elements all together and find free shipping codes for Home Depot, who has a great selection of these handy devices.
+Avoid the elements altogether and find free shipping codes for Home Depot, who has a great selection of these handy devices.

 4. Stay mobile with touch-screen gloves.